flipcamp/flipcamp.github.io/unconference2015.md

 # Twitter vs. Music — Wednesday, July 22

+*An interactive, team-based, online game to introduce participants to each other and to the technological platforms we'll be using for the unconference.*

 *Details coming soon.*

 # Opening session — Thursday, July 23, 11am EDT